REPUBLIC OF SAN MARINO

 The country takes its name from Marinus.
 He was a stonemason from a Roman colony on the island of Rab.
 After the Diocletianic persecution following his Christian sermons, he escaped from Rimini to the nearby Mount Titano.
-There he built a small church and founded what is now the city and the state of San Marino.
-The Republic was officially founded on 3 September 301.
+There, he built a small church and founded what is now the state of San Marino.
+The country was officially founded on the 3rd September 301.
 The Papacy recognised its independence in 1631.
 San Marino relentlessly reminds everyone of the fact that it is a sovereign state.
 You can see it at every corner around the City of San Marino.

-I have already been to San Marino before.
-I went there in 2002 for the first time, then in 2009 and 2012.
-Anyhow, during my most recent two week stay in Italy in August 2018, I took the opportunity to once again visit this beautiful city.
-I was in Riccione and from there it took approximately 30 minutes by car.
+I’ve already been to San Marino.
+I went there for the first time in 2002, then in 2009 and 2012.
+However, during my most recent two week stay in Italy in August 2018, I took the opportunity to once again visit this beautiful city.
+I was in Riccione and, from there, it took approximately 30 minutes by car.
 A motorway connects San Marino and Rimini and the journey was very fast and easy.

 The historical centre of the City of San Marino is what everyone comes to see.
-It is small and very beautiful, parts of it are medieval, some buildings are newer.
-In reality, to see everything in a relaxed an unhurried way, one day visit is more than sufficient.
+It’s small and very beautiful, parts of it are medieval, some buildings are newer.
+In reality, to see everything in a relaxed and unhurried way, one day visit is more than sufficient.
 There is really no need to stay in San Marino, although there are hotels for people that choose to spend some time there.
 If you happen to be anywhere on the Riviera Romagnola, visit this fascinating country.
-Also, it is more expensive than the neighbouring Italy, primarily because it is a very popular tourist destination and it is much richer than Italy.
+Also, keep in mind that it’s more expensive than Italy, primarily because it is a very popular tourist destination and it is much richer than Italy.
 Approximately 2 million tourists visit it annually.

 Porta del Loco, the entrance to the historical centre where I arrived, is on Via Panna.

-Once you enter, you are surrounded by medieval buildings.
-The most prominent one that you will immediately notice is the Church of San Francesco (Chiesa di San Francesco).
+When you enter, you will be surrounded by medieval buildings.
+The most prominent structure that you will immediately notice is the Church of San Francesco (Chiesa di San Francesco).
 Construction of the church started in 1351 and lasted until nearly 1400.

-From there, the road will take you to the small square where you will find Hotel Titano.
+From there, the road will take you to a small square where you will find Hotel Titano.

 The Public Palace (Palazzo Pubblico) is at the same time the town hall of the City of San Marino, as well as the official government building where official state ceremonies take place.
-It is also the seat of the Republic’s main institutions and administration.
+It’s also the seat of the Republic’s main institutions and administration.
 The overall design of the building is similar to Palazzo Vecchio in Florence, but on a smaller scale.
-Constructed between 1884 and 1894, it is now one of the most recognisable symbols of San Marino.
+Constructed between 1884 and 1894, it’s now one of the most recognisable symbols of San Marino.

 The Basilica di San Marino is the main church of the City of San Marino.
-It is located in Piazza Domus Plebis.
-The church was built in 1836 in the neoclassical style, in the place of an earlier church from the 7th century.
+It’s located in Piazza Domus Plebis.
+The church was built in 1836 in the neoclassical style, in a place of an earlier church from the 7th century.

-The most important historical site that you can see in San Marino are three towers on Mount Titano.
+Undoubtedly, the most important historic site that you can see in San Marino are the three towers on Mount Titano.
 When you look at San Marino from the Italian coast, you can clearly see these three towers on top of the mountain.
 The towers were protecting the urban heart of the city.

 It briefly served as a prison and was rebuilt many times.
 However, its current form is from the 15th century, which was at the time of the war between San Marino and Malatesta of Rimini.

 The tower is open to the public, the entrance fee is Euro 4.50.
-The tower is impressive, although there is not very much to see inside.
-Still, you can try to imagine how it must have been for people that resided in the tower while they were protecting the city.
+The tower is impressive, although there isn’t very much to see inside.
+Still, you can try to imagine how it must’ve been for people that resided in the tower while they were protecting the city.

-The courtyard is very small and it is also possible to go inside of the tower.
+The courtyard is very small and it’s also possible to go inside of the tower.

 The second tower – Cesta – constructed in the 13th century on remains of an older Roman fort is on the highest summit of Mount Titano.

-A short walk from the first to the second tower takes you to the entrance of the second tower.
+A short walk from the first tower takes you to the entrance of the second one.
 You can also visit the second tower.

 A museum in honour of Saint Marinus is in this tower.
-There you can see over 1550 weapons, from the medieval era to the modern day.
-I visited the first tower, so I did not visit the second one and the museum, mainly because I didn’t have enough time.
+There, you can see over 1550 weapons, from the medieval era to the modern day.
+I visited the first tower, so I didn’t visit the second one and the museum, mainly because I didn’t have enough time.

 All three towers, when seen together, look magnificent.
-The historical centre of the City of San Marino and Mount Titano became UNESCO World Heritage Sites in 2008.
+The historic centre of the City of San Marino and Mount Titano became a UNESCO World Heritage Site in 2008.

-Main historical sites are what everyone inevitably wants to see in San Marino.
+Main historic sites are what everyone wants to see in San Marino.
 But, there are also small and narrow medieval alleyways, piazzas and small churches.
 They are all over the city.
 You can therefore easily spend several hours wandering around and exploring the place.

 The City of San Marino is magical.
-Its dramatic position high on top of the mountain, combined with its splendid architecture is why it is the top tourist destination.
+Its dramatic position high on top of the mountain, combined with its splendid architecture, is why it’s a popular tourist destination.
 But, such popularity comes with a price.
-Thus, despite the incredible beauty that surrounds you, you will also find one big tourist shopping centre.
+Thus, despite the incredible beauty that surrounds you, it’s also one big touristic shopping centre.
 All shops mainly sell souvenirs, perfumes, handbags and everything else that may entice you to spend your money.
-If you can ignore this aspect and if you only pay attention to buildings and main historical sites, San Marino is unforgettable.
+If perhaps you can ignore this overly touristic aspect and if you can only pay attention to the main historic sites, San Marino is unforgettable.

-In a way, it’s a pity that the City of San Marino is not entirely an authentic city.
-Nearby cities and towns in neighbouring Italy are equally aesthetically beautiful, but there you can see and feel that people live.
-Maybe, that’s the price the city has to pay because it is in a dramatic location and with exquisite architecture.
-A place that everyone wants to visit!
+In a way, it’s a pity that the City of San Marino is not an authentic city.
+The nearby cities and towns in Italy are equally aesthetically beautiful, but there you can see and feel that people actually live.
+Maybe, that’s the price that the city has to pay because of its dramatic location and exquisite architecture.
+It’s certainly a place that everyone wants to visit.

-This aspect of the city was a bit of a disappointment for me.
-Still, I enjoyed the visit and towards the end of the day, I left through Porta del Loco and returned to Italy.
+But, this aspect of the city was a bit of a disappointment for me.
+Nevertheless, I enjoyed the visit and towards the end of the day, I left through Porta del Loco and returned to Italy.